aarron-lee/legion-go-tricks/README.md

 - RGB control works via Decky Plugin or Steam Input + Dualsense emulation
 - suspend-resume works
 - all standard hardware (wifi, bluetooth, sound, etc) works
+- Fan curves can be managed via hhd-ui or the LegionGoRemapper Decky plugin.
 - basically all hardware on the LGO is fully usable

 Some of the things you find in this document may be unofficial changes to original software